caiyue1993/IceCream/README.md

 pod 'IceCream', '~> 1.3.2'
 ```

-> If you want build IceCream as Static Framework, CocoaPods 1.4.0+ is required.
+> If you want build IceCream as static framework, CocoaPods 1.4.0+ is required.

 ## Make it better